sendbird/sendbird-chat-sample-android/README.md

-# SendBird Chat sample for Android
+# Sendbird Chat sample for Android

 This repository provides feature-level Chat samples with Kotlin